 I'm a tough lady.
 I've been through a lot.
 But apparently, poop broke me.

 Yes, I'm fine.
-The fact that I stopped myself from falling in shit water and possibly saved myself from a cracked skull on a filthy toilet.....the holder is more important.
-Ugh.
-Men.
+The fact that I stopped myself from falling in shit water and possibly saved myself from a cracked skull on a filthy toilet.....the toilet paper holder is important.

 So, today I await the plumber like he's Santa Clause.
 I want it all fixed and I want to run my washer and dishwasher again and then learn to not be afraid of this toilet.